Approved via electronic vote March 13, 2020

 The Chairman shall preside over the Committee at the regular Committee meeting, and the Committee/NSC meeting.
 In his/her absence, the Vice-Chairman shall preside over said meetings.

-Only NSCAC Members are able to vote on NSCAC business.
+Only NSCAC Members, except for Non-voting representatives, are able to vote on NSCAC business.
 Guests are allowed to speak after NSCAC members at the NSCAC only meeting.
 Guests are not allowed to discuss any issues with the NSC.
 Members and Guests are not allowed to discuss individual company issues before or after the NSCAC/NSC meetings.

 All travel and related expenses of Committee members are the sole responsibility of that member, unless determined differently by each respective state association.